Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Experiments

 In the following experiment, we set DSUTA with $(M, N) = (5, 5)$ and compare DSUTA with dynamic reset strategy where $(M, N, K, P) = (5, 5, 100, 2)$ on multi-domain time-varying data.
 We also experiment DSUTA with two baseline reset strategies.
 1) \textbf{\textit{Oracle boundary}} resets the model at the ground truth domain boundary, and 2) \textbf{\textit{Fixed reset}} is the simple fixed-frequency reset strategy, where the reset frequency is set to 50.

 Table~\ref{tab:multi-exp} summarizes the results.
 DSUTA is comparable to or better than other baseline methods, and applying \textit{Dynamic reset} further boosts the performance.
-Since we set DSUTA with fewer adaptation steps, our proposed method is both better and faster than SUTA in the multi-domain scenario\footnote{See Appendix~\ref{sec:app-efficiency} for detailed discussion on efficiency.}.
+Since we set DSUTA with fewer adaptation steps, our proposed method is both better and faster than SUTA in the multi-domain scenario.

 For the non-continual TTA baselines, WER is improved in all cases but remains very high on MD-Hard and MD-Long.
 For the continual TTA baselines, CSUTA performs worse than the pre-trained model due to its instability.
 For AWMC, the original paper does not test in the multi-domain scenario, and our results show that AWMC is inferior to SUTA in this context.